user profile avatar

 Bio

-I am a first-year student at Franklin & Marshall college and plan on majoring in government (political science).
+I am a first-generation student at Franklin & Marshall college and plan on majoring in government (political science).
 I am an avid reader and like learning.
 After my undergraduate degree I hope to become a certified midwife or doula to get more hands-on experience in women's health.
 Apart from that, I love nature walks, writing poetry, and connecting with people by helping them with trivial tasks.

 Education